SQ(1) User Commands SQ(1)

 sq key userid revoke

-Retire a user ID.
+Retire a user ID on Alice's key.

 sq key userid revoke --cert \